-Create a plan for your business to utilize appropriate information management solutions and establish rigorous standards for data retention with these three approaches may be right for you:
+It’s beneficial to create a business plan to use appropriate information management solutions and establish rigorous standards for data retention.
+One or all of these three approaches may be right for you:

 - Consider reducing the number of dashboards and tools your team uses to those that provide information on key performance indicators (KPIs).
 A KPI uses a variety of metrics to show how well your company performs in various areas.
-For example, tools that reveal opportunities for generating new revenue and those that track movements in revenue are more useful than those concerned with customer sentiment or buzz.
+For example, tools that reveal opportunities for generating new revenue and those that track movements in revenue are more useful than those containing customer sentiment or buzz.

 - Pay attention to the signal-to-noise ratio coming from various data sources.
 A signal-to-noise ratio measures the amount of useful information, or signals, you receive in comparison to the unhelpful information, or noise.
-If too much of the information from a source concerns unimportant statistics for achieving the goals of your business, eliminate that source from your list.
-Simplify your database by selecting information sources that pertain to individual subjects, rather than complex, bulky reports that address multiple subjects.
+If too much of the information from a source concerns unimportant statistics for achieving the goals of your business, you can consider eliminating that source from your list and simplifying your database by selecting information sources that pertain to individual subjects, rather than complex reports that address multiple subjects.

-- Determine whether specific sources of data provide you with the quality of information that is instructive about some aspect of your business operations.
-Rank each source according to the importance of the information to your business.
-This process can help you screen information, facilitating the reduction of stored data.
+- Determine whether specific sources of data provide you with the quality of information that is instructive about some aspect of your business operations and rank each source according to the importance of the information to your business.
+This process can help you screen information, helping you reduce stored data.

-Extended research projects generate more data, often making it more difficult and time consuming to identify the most useful information for achieving the goals of your business.
+Extended research projects generate lots of data, often making it difficult and time consuming to identify the most useful information for achieving the goals of your business.
 Consider changing your focus to analyze only the most useful information your tools and analytics provide, and limiting the time you spend on data analysis.
-You can establish new priorities for your decision-making process to evaluate and act upon the most valuable data rather than less helpful statistics.
-It’s also a good idea to pay attention to how well your business serves mobile customers, and understand how people interact with apps differently than the way they use websites.
+You can establish new priorities for your decision-making process, evaluating and acting upon the most valuable data rather than less helpful statistics.
+It’s also a good idea to pay attention to how well your business serves mobile customers, and understand how people interact with mobile apps differently than the way they use websites.